nikhnigm/DiffLinker-Evaluation-Pipeline-for-HSP90/Readme.md

 # DiffLinker Evaluation Pipeline for HSP90 : De Novo Linker Generation and Evaluation
-A deep learning-based drug discovery pipeline that utilizes DiffLinker (Diffusion-based conditional generative model) to design molecular linkers.
+A deep learning-based drug discovery pipeline that utilizes DiffLinker (Opensource diffusion-based conditional generative model) to design molecular linkers.
 The project features a rigorous "Surgical Cut" benchmark on HSP90 and a multi-tier evaluation framework integrating AutoDock Vina and RDKit.

 ### Project Overview
 This project demonstrates the ability to "recover" a known drug molecule by breaking it into fragments and tasking an AI to generate chemically valid, high-affinity linkers.
 We specifically target HSP90 (Heat Shock Protein 90) using the crystal structure *PDB: 2XAB*.